Center City Holiday Pedestrian Safety Campaign

-Throughout the holidays, the city of Seattle asks you to please be aware.
+Throughout the holidays, the city of Seattle asks you to be super safe.
 Whether driving, walking, or biking, take it slow and watch out for others.
 Keep in mind that people of all ages and abilities are pedestrians.
-Together, we can all make this a safe holiday season.
+Together, we can all make this a safe and happy holiday season.

 Tips for driving safely